Fostering an atmosphere of excellence.

-We look for students who have a demonstrated interest in litigation, through mooting, clinic work and other types of persuasive advocacy, and who have achieved high academic standing.
-We seek out students who are intellectually-curious, resourceful and well-rounded, and who share our values of professionalism and excellence.
-Many of us are first-generation lawyers, and we recognize that many students will not have experience in law-related positions before law school.
-We find that students can develop valuable skills for summer and articling through an extremely wide range of non-legal positions, such as retail, service, skilled trade, and/or manual labour.
+We look for students who have an interest in litigation, demonstrated through mooting, clinic work and other types of persuasive advocacy, and who have achieved high academic standing.
+We seek out students who are intellectually curious, resourceful and well-rounded, and who share our values of professionalism and excellence.
+We recognize that many students will not have experience in law-related positions before law school.
+We find that students can develop valuable skills for summer and articling through involvement in law school and through a wide range of non-legal positions, such as retail, service, skilled trade, and/or manual labour.

-Salary will be competitive with other law firms in downtown Toronto.
-We provide a smartphone, and also offer a dental, health and life insurance plan, and a subsidized health club membership.
-Articling students will also receive full salary and tuition during the Bar Admission Course, and paid vacation during their articling term.
+We provide students with a competitive salary, a smartphone, a dental, health and life insurance plan, and a subsidized health club membership.
+We pay our students’ fees for the Ontario licensing examinations, and articling students receive full salary during the licensing examination study period.
+Articling students also receive paid vacation during their articling term.